 We cannot accept personal checks (cheques), SWIFT transfers, IBAN transfers, e-transfers, certified checks, traveler’s checks, or counter checks.

-Any attempts to pay using payment methods that we cannot accept will delay your application until you either submit an accepted form or payment or schedule an appointment to apply in person.
+Any attempts to pay using payment methods that we cannot accept will delay your application until you either submit an accepted form or payment or schedule and attend an appointment to apply in person.

 Can a friend or family member obtain the payment for me?

 Yes.
-If a friend or relative can obtain a payment method exactly meeting the requirements listed on our website, they can send it to you for submission to the Embassy together with the other documents required in support of your passport application.
+If a friend or relative can obtain a payment method meeting the requirements listed on our website, they can send it to you for you to submit together with the other documents required in support of your passport application.

 My bank is asking for additional information to issue the payment.
 What should I tell them?

-If your financial institution has requested an address, you may give the Embassy’s address: Embassy of the United States of America, 33 Nine Elms Lane, London SW11 7US.
+If your financial institution has requested an address and you will be submitting your application to the U.S. Embassy in London then you may give the Embassy’s address: Embassy of the United States of America, 33 Nine Elms Lane, London SW11 7US.

 If you are asked for additional information such as the name of an individual, an account number, sort code or an IBAN number, this indicates that the suggested payment method does not meet the requirements to pay for your passport application.

-I can’t obtain Foreign Bank Draft or an International Money Order.
+I can’t obtain a Bank Draft, International Money Order, or Postal Money Order.
 What should I do?

-If you can’t obtain either of the payment methods needed to apply by mail, you should book a passport appointment to apply in person.
+If you can’t obtain a payment method needed to apply by mail, you should book a passport appointment to apply in person.
 During the appointment, you can pay in cash (U.S. dollars or UK pounds sterling equivalent), or by credit or debit cards.
 Remember, these payment methods are only possible in person – do not send cash or card details by mail!

 My application has been returned to me with a letter saying the payment was incorrect.
 What should I do now?
 What will happen to the payment method I submitted?

-If we have contacted you to explain that we are unable to process your application as the payment you submitted was not an accepted payment method or was made out in the incorrect amount, your next step is either to submit an accepted payment method in the correct amount or schedule an passport appointment to apply in person.
+If we have contacted you say we are unable to process your application because the payment you submitted was not an accepted method or was made out in the incorrect amount, your next step is either to submit an accepted payment method in the correct amount or schedule a passport appointment through our website so you can apply in person.